What is rickets?

 Questions to ask your doctor

 - What is the likely cause of my child’s rickets?

 - Does my child need a vitamin D or calcium supplement?
 If so, for how long do they need to take it?

 - What can I do at home to make sure my child gets enough vitamin D?

-- Is it safe to let my child have monitored time in the sun without sunscreen?
+- Is it safe to let my child be in the sun without sunscreen?

-- What are the complications of rickets?
-Is my child at risk for any long-term problems?
+- Is my child at risk of any long-term health problems?